dampen2/angular2-signaturepad-v3/README.md

 }
 ```
 # Credit
-- special thanks to szimzk, wulfsolte and aditya-singh-07
+- special thanks to szimzk, wulfsolte and Aditya Singh